Where Biden’s racial justice agenda stands

 Criminal justice reform

 One of Biden’s major campaign pledges was to “strengthen America’s commitment to justice and reform our criminal justice system.”
-Part of that included reducing the number of incarcerated people.
+Part of that includes reducing the number of incarcerated people.

 But in October, he took another step forward by pardoning everyone convicted of simple possession of marijuana under federal law.